Geography

 Vision

-We aim to develop curious, passionate global citizens who think critically of the world around them through collaboration in a creative curriculum.
 Geography is a diverse subject which enables young people to make sense of a complex and dynamically changing world, whilst developing knowledge of places and environments, an understanding of maps, and a range of investigative and problem-solving skills both inside and outside the classroom.
-We encourage each pupil to explore their own identity and place in the world, their values and their responsibilities to other people, to the environment and the sustainability of the planet.

 Year 7